Barry Wilson (footballer): Playing career

 Wilson joined St Johnstone on a one-month emergency loan in March 2008.
-He scored his first and only goal for St Johnstone in a 2-1 loss against Clyde.
+He scored his first and only goal for St Johnstone in a 2–1 loss against Clyde.
 He returned to Caley Thistle after his loan spell with St Johnstone to win himself a new contract and went on to produce some outstanding performances in the closing games.
 This resulted in Craig Brewster awarding Wilson with a new 6-month contract.
 In December 2008, it was announced that Caley Thistle would not be offering Wilson a new contract and thus he would be free to move on when his current contract expired.

 Wilson joined Dumfries club Queen of the South on 30 December 2008, after being released a month early from his Inverness contract He made his debut on 3 January 2009 in a Scottish Football League First Division match away to Morton.
 On 8 December 2009 the Queens website announced Wilson would be leaving in the January transfer window to return to Inverness where his home is.
 Manager Gordon Chisholm said of Wilson, "He's netted a lot of valuable goals for us and his experience has been a great asset".
 He had a short spell at Peterhead before joining Elgin City prior to the 2010–11 season in a player-coach role.

 Managerial career

 Wilson was appointed manager of Highland League side Wick Academy on 23 October 2012, taking over from former Raith teammate Davie Kirkwood.
 His first game in charge came against Keith and saw his team run out 5–1 winners, sending them top of the Highland League.
 Wilson appeared as a substitute on 27 February 2013 during Wick's 4–0 victory over title rivals Clachnacuddin to bring them back to the top of the Highland League.
 Wilson signed a new contract with Wick Academy in March 2013.

 Queen of the South offered Wilson their vacant managers position in June 2013, but after discussions Wilson turned down their offer to stay at Wick.
 Wilson was appointed manager of Elgin City in January 2014.
 He resigned from that position in November 2014, after losing a Scottish Cup tie against junior club Bo'ness.

 In July 2018, Wilson returned to Inverness Caledonian Thistle as a coach, working with both the first team and the under-18 squad.
+He later became assistant manager, working along with Billy Dodds, until he was sacked by Inverness in September 2023.